OUR HISTORY

 The Vanguard School was established in 1966 in Lake Wales as one of the earliest schools to target their work with diagnosed learning disabilities.
 Vanguard originally began as an after-school tutorial program in suburban Philadelphia.
 The program quickly developed into a school serving students who struggled in traditional learning environments and benefit from teachers that understand how to serve students who learn differently, led by Dr. Brutten and Dr. Evans.

 In the late 1960’s, Bill Carnhill, father of a Vanguard student, who is also a resident of Mountain Lake in Lake Wales, led the way to establish Vanguard as a residential and day school in sunny central Florida.
-Mr. Carnhilll’s neighbors at Mountain Lake supported the development of the current 76 acres of campus located on Highway 27.
+Mr. Carnhilll’s neighbors at Mountain Lake supported the development of our current 76 acres of campus located on Highway 27.
 In 1975, The Vanguard School was accredited by the Florida Council of Independent Schools (FCIS) and in 1983, received additional accreditation by the Southern Association of Colleges and Schools (SACS).

 Today, The Vanguard School provides a small and thriving community for diverse learners within a safe and welcoming environment to support their academic learning, social development, and path in a diverse world.
 Continuous self-evaluation, connection to our core values, and student-based mission propel The Vanguard School towards mindful progress by adapting to adversity.